r-bar/advent23/README.md

 The download also requires your session cookie to fetch your personalized data.

-This cookie is fairly long lived and can be extracted from the `Cookie` header for any request to adventofcode.com.
+This cookie is fairly long lived and can be extracted from the `Cookie` header for any request to adventofcode.com after you are logged in.
 The set the `COOKIE` environment variable with this session value

 Requirements:
 * [just](https://github.com/casey/just)